brampat/security/publications/presentation/testing.md

   * Geeky shirts and stickers are cool, but product and $$$ are better.
 Doesn't have to be $100k budget (unless you're Google / Facebook)
 * Exposure depends on product, PR, handling etc.
   * If you handle it badly, you WILL get exposure
-  * If you have a security-related product, you WILL get exposure: see BitFi, but also Tesla, secure USB's etc.
+  * If you have a security-related product, you WILL get exposure: see BitFi, secure USB's etc.
+  * If you handle these effectively AND pay & praise researchers, you could get good PR exposure: see Tesla, Google, Microsoft, Facebook (sometimes)

+Tips:
+* Setup incident response and mitigation process first (and practice)
-* Just add a formatted test-file to your site, add a nicely formatted page as well, and your good to go.
+* Then add security.txt to your site, add a nicely formatted page as well, and your good to go.
-* Wait: also add that response and mitigation process, because you also need it with this
-* Control is again: reasonable, as long as you respond quickly and reach out to security community, talk THEIR language
+* Control: reasonable, if you respond quickly and reach out to security community, talk THEIR language
 * Cost is quite low.
 If you're a tech-company, think about paying in shirts, stickers or product, if it fits tech-savvy security researchers.
-* Do mind that you could get exposure, but you indirectly influence whether that will be negative or positive (again, depends on quality of response process)
+* Understand that you could get exposure, but you indirectly influence whether that will be negative or positive (again, depends on quality of response process)

 --